jairajrenjith/GPA-Calculator/README.md

-# GradeStack — SGPA & CGPA Calculator
+# GPA Calculator — SGPA & CGPA Calculator

 > A sleek, terminal-inspired academic GPA calculator.
 Track every semester, name your subjects, and compute SGPA and CGPA in real time — with a dark/light theme toggle and full mobile support.